claudiarichardxx/HireEasy/readme.md

 ### 5) `shortlist.py`: Rules-Based Shortlisting

-**What it does:** Reads Applicants → parses compressed JSON → computes total years of experience → checks company pedigree, rate, availability, and location → writes qualified candidates into "Shortlisted Leads" with a human-readable `Score Reason`.
+**What it does:** Reads Applicants -> parses compressed JSON -> computes total years of experience -> loads criteria from config.yaml -> checks company pedigree, rate, availability, and location -> writes qualified candidates into "Shortlisted Leads" with a human-readable `Score Reason`.

 **Core logic:**